ArmandPhilippot/post-types-list-widget/README.md

 ## License

-This project is open source and available under the [MIT License](https://github.com/ArmandPhilippot/post-types-list-widget/blob/master/LICENSE).
+This project is open source and available under the [GPL v2 or later License](https://github.com/ArmandPhilippot/post-types-list-widget/blob/master/LICENSE).